VMFA Child Protective Guidelines

 Missing Child

 The group leader, staff, or contract teacher should account for all members of their group.
 If they are missing any person, VMFA Security Console will be alerted immediately.
-VMFA will immediately activate a Missing Child Alert, and notify the local police department.
+VMFA will immediately activate a Missing Child Alert.

 Found Child